 About Numaligarh Refinery

 Numaligarh Refinery Ltd (NRL) refines and markets crude oil and petroleum products.
 It is a subsidiary of Bharat Petroleum Corporation Limited (BPCL).
-Apart from BPCL, Government of Assam and Oil India Limited (OIL) also have stakes in NRL.
-The company offers light distillates, middle distillates, heavy ends, and fuels and lubricants.
-Its product line includes naphtha, motor spirit, LPG, high speed diesel, aviation turbine fuel, raw and petroleum coke, paraffin wax and sulphur.
-The company operates a marketing terminal equipped with Terminal Automation System (TAS) that dispatches products through road and rail across the country.
+Apart from BPCL, the Government of Assam and Oil India Limited (OIL) also have stakes in NRL.
+The company offers light distillates, middle distillates, heavy ends, and fuels, and lubricants.
+Its product line includes naphtha, motor spirit, LPG, high-speed diesel, aviation turbine fuel, raw and petroleum coke, paraffin wax, and sulfur.
 NRL is headquartered in Guwahati, Assam, India.